aaronjamesyoung/ajy-digitalgarden/src/site/notes/sermons/2023-12-10 Every Valley Shall Be Raised.md

 * v2: "Her hard service has been completed"
 * v3: "A voice cries" - What will it look like when God arrives?
 Highway metaphor: Ground levled ot to make way for the coming of the Lord.
 * Martin Luther King, Jr. quoted this passage in his "I have a dream" speech.
 Why?
-	* Verse 3 is referenced in [[Luke 3\|Luke 3]] v4-5 when Jesus' arrival is being announced by John the Baptist.
+	* Verse 3 is referenced in [[94-bible/Luke 3\|Luke 3]] v4-5 when Jesus' arrival is being announced by John the Baptist.
 John is the last of the OT prophetic tradition.
 He is preparing the way for Christ.
 	* Luke 3:5 - Justice is coming - God is going to raise those who are low, and the high will be brought down.
 MLK Jr was echoing this.
 	* The power structures in society are demolished and inverted.
 	* When you're used to being on top, justice feels like oppression (but it's not)